snarfed/beautifulsoup/doc/source/index.rst

 ``html.parser`` by default, but you can plug in lxml or html5lib and use that instead.
 See `Installing a parser`_ for a comparison.

+Since ``html.parser`` is not the same parser as ``SGMLParser``, it will treat invalid markup differently.
+Usually the "difference" is that ``html.parser`` crashes.
+In that case, you'll need to install another parser.
+But sometimes ``html.parser`` just creates a different parse tree than ``SGMLParser`` would.
+If this happens, you may need to update your BS3 scraping code to deal with the new tree.

 Method names
 ^^^^^^^^^^^^